armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

   enabled: true
 ```

-Add a new file named `clouddriver.yml` under your **service-settings** directory, and add the next configuration, if you already have an `clouddriver.yml` just add the config to the existing file.
+In the `.hal/default/service-settings` directory, create a file named `clouddriver.yml`  if one does not already exist.
+Add the following configuration to it:

 ```yaml
 #clouddriver